tomaszsankowski/AI-Course/README.md

-# AI-Course
+# Python
+Python projects consisting of:

-Labs and projects from Artifical Intelligence course from 4th semester of Computer Science.
+- Labs and projects from Artifical Intelligence course
+- Numerical methods projects